- 3/4 cup butter, softened

 - 1/4 cup butter, cubed

 - Pour into prepared pans.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a small saucepan, combine the sugar, all-purpose flour, milk and egg until smooth.
 Add the dates.
 Bring to a gentle boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
 Stir in walnuts and vanilla.
 Cover and refrigerate.